 |

-The United States has successfulIy Iaunched an orbiting space station high above the Earth.
-This technologicaI marveI will be the Iaunching pIatform for the first manned rocket to the Moon.
+The United States has successfully Iaunched an orbiting space station high above the Earth.
+This technological marveI will be the Iaunching pIatform for the first manned rocket to the Moon.
 But with government bureaucrats anxious to beat the Russians in the space race, program leader John Benedict is forced to commence the mission before the craft can be perfected.
 A sudden meteor strike damages the ship's hulI, turning the rocket into a ticking time bomb.
-Benedict and his team now only have hours before what was meant to be mankind's salvation expIodes, taking him and his crew with it.
+Benedict and his team now only have hours before what was meant to be mankind's saIvation expIodes, taking him and his crew with it.

 |